ionic-svelte/core/README.md

 We need adapter static + `ssr=false`, because Ionic package cannot run in SSR=true.

-I am chosing to deploy via adapter-static (to Firebase hosting), but if you deploy to Cloudflare, Vercel or Netflify you can opt to do differently.
+I am choosing to deploy via adapter-static (to Firebase hosting), but if you deploy to Cloudflare, Vercel or Netflify you can opt to do differently.
 I checked with Vercel and that works still very well.

 - `npm i -D @sveltejs/adapter-static`
 - `import adapter from '@sveltejs/adapter-static'` in `svelte.config.js`